joncoons/Manufacturing-Vision-Accelerator-AMD64/VisionAccelerator--Hands-on-Lab.md

    ![](/hol_images/repo_download.JPG)

-   For the HoL, we'll be using VS Code  - if you don't have a this installed on your PC, it's free to download and use for any  OS, and and be found [here]([Download Visual Studio Code - Mac, Linux, Windows](https://code.visualstudio.com/download)).
+   For the lab, we'll be using VS Code  - if you don't have a this installed on your PC, it's free to download and use for any  OS, and and be found [here]([Download Visual Studio Code - Mac, Linux, Windows](https://code.visualstudio.com/download)).

    In VS Code, go the File -> Open Folder and choose the MANUFACTURING-VISION-ACCELERATOR-AMD64 folder.
 This will open the project in your IDE, and we can now walk through the code to give you better idea of how the solution functions.